 [END FIGURE 5.18 HERE]

 Atmospheric abundance of GHGs is proportional to their emissions-loss budgets in the Earth’s environment.
-There are multiple metrics to evaluate the relative importance of different GHGs for the global atmospheric radiation budget and the socioeconomic impacts (Section 7.6).
-Metrics for weighting emissions are further developed in the AR6 of IPCC WGIII.
+There are multiple metrics to evaluate the relative importance of different GHGs for the global atmospheric radiation budget and the socio-economic impacts (Section 7.6).
+Metrics for weighting emissions are further developed in AR6 WGIII.
 Figure 5.19 shows the regional emissions of the three main GHGs.
-For East Asia, Europe, Temperate North America and West Asia, the most dominant GHG source is CO2 (high confidence) (Figure 5.19), while for East Asia, South Asia, Southeast Asia, Tropical South America, Temperate North America and Central Africa is CH4 (Figure 5.19).
-The N2O emissions are dominant in regions with intense use of nitrogen fertilisers in agriculture.
+For East Asia, Europe, Temperate North America and West Asia, the most dominant GHG source is CO2 (high confidence) (Figure 5.19) while, for East Asia, South Asia, Southeast Asia, Tropical South America, Temperate North America and Central Africa, the source is CH4 (Figure 5.19).
+The N2O emissions are dominant in regions with intense use of nitrogen fertilizers in agriculture.
 Only boreal North America showed net sinks of CO2, while close to flux neutrality is observed for North Asia, Southern Africa, and Australasia.
-Persistent emission of CO2 is observed for Tropical and South America, northern Africa, and southeast Asia (medium confidence).
+Persistent emissions of CO2 are observed for Tropical and South America, northern Africa, and southeast Asia (medium confidence).
 The medium confidence arises from large uncertainties in the estimated non-fossil fuel CO2 fluxes over these regions due to the lack of high-quality atmospheric measurements.

 [START FIGURE 5.19 HERE]